nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Feature #4 : View modular credits taken in a semester - mcs

-This allows the student to view their MCs taken for the semester
+This allows the student to view their MCs taken for the semester.

 ###### Format of input: `mcs s/YEAR_NUMBER_SEMESTER_NUMBER`